Author

 Jonathan Russel

-Jonathan Russell was a seventeenth-century English theologian whose *A Plea for the Righteousness of God* engaged with contemporary debates surrounding divine justice and predestination during a period of significant theological ferment in Protestant thought.
-His work contributed to broader discussions about reconciling God's omnipotence with human moral responsibility, reflecting the intellectual currents of post-Reformation England.
-Russell's theological interventions, though modest in scope, situated him within the wider conversation among divines seeking to defend Reformed orthodoxy against emerging philosophical challenges.
+Jonathan Russell was a seventeenth-century English theologian whose *A Plea for the Righteousness of God* engaged with contemporary debates surrounding divine justice and predestination during a period of intense theological controversy in post-Reformation England.
+His work contributed to broader discussions about reconciling God's omnipotence with human moral responsibility, reflecting the intellectual currents of Puritan and Reformed theological discourse.
+Russell's scholarly interventions positioned him within the significant body of English theological literature that sought to defend divine providence against emerging philosophical and theological challenges.

 Works in the Library